-A District of Columbia vehicle bill of sale is a legal document serving as evidence of the transaction between the seller and buyer of a vehicle.
+A District of Columbia motor vehicle bill of sale is a legal document serving as evidence of the transaction between the seller and buyer of a vehicle.
 It is essentially proof of the purchase and can be used in the case of a dispute over the ownership of the vehicle.

 Owners have 60 days to register vehicles in the District of Columbia, and a bill of sale is required.